Table of Contents

 - Posterior cerebral artery occlusion

-Following investigations should be done for the diagnosis of vertebral artery syndrome:
+The following investigations should be considered in the diagnosis of vertebral artery syndrome:

-- If patient is less than 45 years old, following labs are carried out to check the coagulation status:
+- If the patient is less than 45 years old, identifying a hypercoagulable disorder includes checking for:

 - Lupus anticoagulant and anticardiolipin antibodies